 About Arquetopia Foundation

-in its 14th year, Arquetopia Foundation is a multiple award-winning nonprofit arts and cultural foundation with a social scope that is internationally established on three continents.
+Now in its 14th year, Arquetopia Foundation is a multiple award-winning nonprofit arts and academic foundation with a social scope that is internationally established on three continents.
 Our mission emphasizes critical thinking, a commitment to reciprocity, and a sense of ethics at the core of all artistic practices.
-Our customized, professional International Artist-in-Residence Programs are among the largest and most reputable worldwide.
-All of our multinational artist residency programs are unique, with an array of content anchored in local knowledge, critical academic perspectives, and a solid structure of collaborations with prominent cultural institutions, renowned experts, and notable artists.
-Our residency sites are located in four distinct cultural regions selected for their historical importance, influence and artistic contribution to the world: Puebla and Oaxaca in Mexico, Cusco in Peru, and Naples in southern Italy.
+Our customized, professional International Artist-in-Residence Programs are among the largest and most reputable worldwide, with a model in constant flux, offering a wide range of distinct learning opportunities.
+All of our multinational artist residency programs are autonomous, unique, research based, and founded on social creativity, thus, providing an array of content anchored in local knowledge, critical academic perspectives, and a solid structure of collaborations with renowned experts, and notable artists.
+Our residency sites are located in four distinct artistic regions selected for their historical importance, influence and artistic contribution to the world: Puebla and Oaxaca both in southern Mexico, Cusco in Peru, and Naples in southern Italy.

-Considering how dominant visual culture has contributed to the invention of Mexico, Peru, and Italy in popular imagination, at Arquetopia, we are constantly exploring local epistemologies and cultures of resistance as a source of knowledge to contribute to social change.
-We are invested in approaching creative practices with critical perspectives to challenge all preconceived notions of “history” and “place,” and through the use of dynamic language, we question the idea of the body as a fixed identity.
+Considering how dominant visual culture has contributed to the invention of Mexico, Peru, and Italy in popular imagination, at Arquetopia, we learn from local epistemologies and models of resistance as a source of knowledge to contribute to social change.
+We are invested in approaching creative practices with critical perspectives to challenge all preconceived notions of “history” and “place,” and through the use of dynamic language, we question the idea of the body as a fixed identity in the process of rethinking space and time.
 Through the years, we have successfully created a generous space where different perspectives meet and address important questions on the legacy of art history and the current state of the world.

 Artists-in-Residence Madeline Fischer (USA), Caroline Ongpin (Philippines/USA), and Stefanie Smith (Canada)